internet-identity-labs/nfid-auth-client-demo/README.md

 }
 ```

 You've now bootstrapped a `whoami` actor!
+> **_NOTE:_**  This actor cannot make authenticated calls in your local environment unless NFID is installed locally.
+See `Making authenticated calls in your local replica` section for instructions.

 With this actor, you can make authenticated calls to your backend and retrieve the user's unique identifier for your app:

 Motoko
 ```